-Our spaces are for all self-identifying lesbian, bi, queer or questioning women and non-binary people wishing to access a women-centred space.
-This is inclusive of trans women, non-binary and gender fluid people, women of colour, older women and disabled women, to come together and celebrate.
+Our spaces are for all self-identifying lesbian, bi, queer or questioning women, trans women, non-binary/genderfluid people wishing to access a women-centred space, and for those whose gender identity includes woman some or all of the time.
+Our spaces are inclusive of women of colour, older women, and disabled women.

-In order to enable this, there are a few ground rules to ensure that everyone feels as welcome and comfortable as possible at all times.
+In order to enable us to come together and celebrate ourselves, there are a few ground rules to ensure that everyone feels as welcome and comfortable as possible at all times.

 If you feel unsafe at any point, or witness any problematic behaviour, please let the host know.

 We must agree that no one records or takes any screenshots or pictures of the sessions as this is a serious infringement of confidentiality policy.